ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

     tasks/
       main.yml

-Each module_util must contain at least one function, and a list of functions, aliases and cmdlets to export for use in a module.
-This can be a blanket export by using ``*``.
-For example:
+Each PowerShell module_utils must contain at least one function that has been exported with ``Export-ModuleMember`` at the end of the file.
+For example

 .. code-block:: powershell

-    Export-ModuleMember -Alias * -Function * -Cmdlet *
+    Export-ModuleMember -Function Invoke-CustomUtil, Get-CustomInfo

 Windows playbook module testing